 How can SGS help?

 We provide training courses to help you understand the requirements of ISO 9001:2015 and risk-based thinking.
 We are the first professional learning and development organization to offer one-day courses as an IRCA Approved CPD.

 Our experts can carry out a gap analysis against the requirements of ISO 9001:2015 to make the transition smooth and transparent.
 This exercise will provide your organization with structured assistance to highlight the extent to which existing systems and controls cover the requirements of ISO 9001:2015, or to identify an implementation action plan, where needed.

 We will offer audit and certification against the requirements of ISO 9001:2015.

 Contact your local SGS office today and start the ISO 9001 transition process.

-The described training and consulting services, e. g.
+The described training services, e. g.
 GAP analysis, are performed by the department “Training und Seminare” of SGS Germany GmbH.